 The Privacy Act makes a distinction between ‘consumer credit’ and ‘commercial credit’.

 Consumer credit includes things like home loans, credit cards and personal loans when they’re used by individuals for ‘personal’ purposes (i.e. non-business purposes).
 It also includes things that are bought on credit for personal purposes, like your non-work mobile phone and your home gas and electricity account.

 Commercial credit includes loans that are used for business purposes.
 This includes where the loan is taken out by a company and an individual (e.g. a director) provides a ‘guarantee’.
 It also includes things that are bought on credit by a business.

-The CreditSmart website talks about the rules that apply to credit reporting for ‘consumer credit’ only.
+The CreditSmart website only refers to the rules that apply to credit reporting for ‘consumer credit’ only.
 If you’ve ever applied for commercial credit, you will probably have another credit report that deals with those types of loans.
 When you apply for commercial credit, the credit provider is able to get your permission to check your ‘consumer’ credit report.
 This will be recorded on your ‘consumer’ credit report (which will otherwise not list anything about your commercial credit activities).

 What types of businesses use credit reporting?